-A conditional green card is a type of green card explicitly given to people who are married to US citizens who were married for less than two years at the time of green card approval.
-The process of removing the conditions can be complex, but with the proper guidance, it will be smooth sailing.
-Remember that the couple must provide evidence that the marriage is genuine and that they are still living together.
+The process of removing the conditions from a 2-year green card can be complex, but with the proper guidance, it can be smooth sailing.
 Failure to file Form I-751 or remove the conditions can result in USCIS terminating the green card and the individual being placed in removal proceedings.

 There are two categories of immigrants who are first issued conditional permanent residency:

 As previously mentioned, all conditional green cards are only valid for two years and must be renewed.
-To do this, the green card holder can petition USCIS to remove the condition by filing Form I-751 up to (but no more than) 90 days before the card expires, s.
-The following article provides information on calculating when you should file the I-751; Applicants cannot renew these conditional green cards via form I-90.
+To do this, the green card holder can petition USCIS to remove the condition by filing Form I-751 up to (but no more than) 90 days before the card expires.
+The following article provides information on calculating when you should file form I-751.
+Applicants cannot renew these conditional green cards via form I-90.
 Below we will give you more details on removing the conditions from your green card for marriage-based applications.
+Remember that the couple must provide evidence that the marriage is genuine and that they are still living together.

 If you are ready to remove the conditions on your green card, SimpleCitizen can help to simplify the process.
 Find out more here.